ZapCapAI/zapcap-nodejs/README.md

 **Here's how you can participate:**

-- **Exclusive Access**: To become a part of our select group of alpha users, simply email us at [hi@zapcap.dev](mailto:hi@zapcap.dev).
+- **Exclusive Access**: To become a part of our select group of alpha users, simply email us at [hi@zapcap.ai](mailto:hi@zapcap.ai).
 Please include an explanation of your use case and how you plan to use the ZapCap API.
 Our team is eager to learn about your projects and how we can support them.
 - **Feedback Contribution**: As an alpha user, your insights and feedback will be invaluable.
 You'll have the chance to shape the development of ZapCap, ensuring it meets your needs and expectations.

 **Future Billing Plans:**

 As we progress beyond the alpha phase, ZapCap will transition to a **usage-based billing model**.
 This model is designed to be cost-effective, ensuring you only pay for the processing time you use, which includes video upload, transcription, and rendering.

-For inquiries about the alpha program or future billing options, feel free to reach out at [hi@zapcap.dev](mailto:hi@zapcap.dev).
+For inquiries about the alpha program or future billing options, feel free to reach out at [hi@zapcap.ai](mailto:hi@zapcap.ai).

 ## 📚 Features